Lorti/resemble-image/README.md

 # resemble-image

-> Provide a gradient fallback for an image that loosely resembles the original.
+> Provide color stops for a gradient that loosely resembles the original image.

 This package contains the algorithms `resembleImage` and `improvedResembleImage` as described in [Thoughts on Linear Gradients That Resemble Images.][3]